gyrogami logo

 How deprived (depraved?) must one be to buy into this?

 Which brings up my point: When honest tactics fail there's always bribery.
 While giveaways offer potential marketing benefits, how does it help the millions of non-commercial entities who have nothing relevant to offer?
-It's the allure of being an influencer exacerbated by the yapper's lack of self-worth and self-respect.
+It's the allure of being an influencer exacerbated by the yapper's lack of self-respect.
 It'd be less pitiful if they outright begged for recognition!

-Anyone willing to spend heavy cash could do the same since it's not really about quality products or skill.
-Show me how they sold it for full retail price AND got it on the show without paying for it and I'd be impressed.
-Though it must give the seller a sense of wannabe fame, inferring it is some kind of merit-based award while shamelessly promoting it is childish.
-My stuff has made it to the big screen and I was paid handsomely for it but whatever.
-This is the extent of my bragging.
+Anyone willing to spend heavy cash, skilled or not, could do the same.
+Show me how they sold it for an inflated price AND got it on the show without paying for the privilege and I'd be impressed.
+Though it must give the seller a sense of wannabe fame, inferring it is merit-based is pedantic.

 Posted by M: August 11, 2020